Reliable Test Case Generation with AI

 What you'll walk away with

-- Better prompts for LLMs like ChatGPT, Claude, or DeepSeek to generate high-quality, meaningful test cases for your Ruby and Rails code.
+• Stronger prompts for LLMs such as ChatGPT, Claude, or DeepSeek so they generate meaningful Ruby and Rails tests.

-- Understanding why generic AI-generated tests fail and how test design techniques can address this issue systematically.
+• Clarity on why generic AI generated tests fail and how test design techniques fix that.

-- Four essential test design techniques (Boundary Value Analysis, Equivalence Partitioning, Decision Tables, and State Transition Testing) and how to incorporate them into your AI prompts.
+• Four core test design techniques (Boundary Value Analysis, Equivalence Partitioning, Decision Tables, and State Transition Testing) and how to use them into your prompts.

 Register